 Choosing a challenging major that cultivates your writing abilities, critical thinking, and your ability to develop and maintain a reasonable and logical argument are key to your law admission process.

-Choosing a challenging undergraduate major is a decision that should not be taken likely.
+Choosing a challenging undergraduate major is a decision that should not be taken lightly.
+You want to study something interesting, but hard.
 Law school admission officers want to see that each candidate has a broad range of rigorous academic courses from various disciplines.
+So, you’ll want to take coursework that stretches you and sometimes takes you outside of your comfort zone.

 Your undergraduate coursework needs to prepare you to succeed in law school.
-Academic majors that are reading-heavy and develop your logical thinking are seen as highly favorable upon admissions committees.
+Academic majors that are reading-heavy and develop your logical thinking are seen as highly favorable by admissions committees.

 The primary majors to consider if you want to pursue a legal career would be English, Philosophy, and History.
-Still, many specialized forms of law also include engineering (patent), agricultural (fishing and maritime), and business (contracts).
+Still, many specialized forms of law also include engineering (patent law), agricultural (fishing and maritime law), business (contract law), and computer science (Intellectual Property law).
 As a law student, you’ll spend countless nights reading and going over legal textbooks and briefs, analyzing each word’s placement in the sentence.

 As a lawyer, you’ll have to present logical, cogent arguments cited by evidence to prove your point and make your case.
 Choosing the proper rigorous undergraduate major is critical in the law school admissions process.
 It can pave the way for a specialized type of law that makes you an in-demand commodity in your field once you graduate.
 Decide wisely.

-You also want to allow ample time for your faculty members to write the letter and submit an online recommendation, which typically means an extra effort for them to engage in on the Law School Admissions Council (LSAC) website.
+You also want to allow ample time for your faculty members to write the letter and submit an online recommendation, which typically requires extra effort on their part to use the Law School Admissions Council (LSAC) website.

 In addition to the academic reference, you want to get one additional recommendation from a mentor, community member, or community service partner that you have worked with.

-Below is an example of a letter you can send to your recommenders:
+Below is an example of an email you can send to your academic recommender/s:

-• Personal characteristics such as maturity, professionalism, leadership potential, and ability to work with others, as illustrated through personal stories in addition to classroom experiences.
+- Qualitative comparisons with my peers and the conveying of characteristics such as maturity, integrity, professionalism, leadership potential, and the ability to work with others, illustrated through personal stories and classroom experiences.

 Thank you once again for your help and for agreeing to submit the recommendation letter online by the deadline of [INSERT DEADLINE].
 I can be reached by e-mail at [INSERT EMAIL ADDRESS] if you have further questions or run into complications meeting the [INSERT DEADLINE] deadline.
 I have enclosed a copy of my resume, transcript, and [**MY PAPER FROM YOUR CLASS**].
 Thank you once again.